The New Wedding Etiquette

 Because the answer is a decided “sometimes yes and sometimes no,” here’s some expert insight into what’s en vogue in wedding etiquette today.

 Despite the dominance of electronic communication in our society, if you want to avoid looking tacky, it appears that the classic paper invitation, reply card and especially the thank-you note are still a must, even for less traditional weddings, says Sharon Naylor, author of “The Essential Guide to Wedding Etiquette” (Sourcebooks Casablanca, 2005).
 If your concern is the environment, there are plenty of recycled paper options, or if you’re on a tight budget, check out discount online retailers or pick up affordable DIY materials from a local store.

-It doesn’t matter if it’s your third time down the aisle – any bride may wear white if she wants, says Post.
-And this has always been the case.
+It doesn’t matter if it’s your third time down the aisle – any bride may wear white if she wants, says Anna Post, author of "Emily Post's Wedding Etiquette" (William Morrow, 2014) And this has always been the case.
 The tradition of wearing white dresses developed out of the desire to show off pristine fabric (a sign of wealth), not pristine virtue.
 That said, the bridal veil both was and remains a traditional symbol of virginity.
 At the very least, second-time brides could probably skip the blusher.

 Hotel Welcome Bags

 In days gone by, people grew up and got married in the same area, thus most of their guests were local.
 Now the majority may be out-of-towners.
 Providing a gift bag isn’t a requirement, says Post, but it has become a common generous extra.